qchizu/maplibre-contour-adding-Numerical-PNG-Tile/README.md

 This repository is a fork of the original maplibre-contour project.
 This version extends the original by adding support for PNG Elevation Tile.

 # About PNG Elevation Tile
-PNG Elevation Tile is a format for elevation data designed for use in web browsers, proposed by Geological Survey of Japan, AIST.
+PNG Elevation Tile is a format for elevation data designed for use in web browsers, conceived by Geological Survey of Japan (GSJ), AIST.

-To obtain the elevation value h from the RGB values of a PNG elevation tile pixel (R, G, B = 0–255):
+To obtain the elevation value h from the RGB values of a PNG Elevation Tile pixel (R, G, B = 0–255):

 x = 2<sup>16</sup>R + 2<sup>8</sup>G + B